nucamp/soloai_starter/md/LS01-LemonSqueezy-Account.md

 **Business Value**: Enables global SaaS sales with LemonSqueezy acting as merchant of record, handling all tax compliance, VAT, and payment processing through their optimized hosted checkout experience.

+**Integration Context**: This feature implements LemonSqueezy as the payment provider for non-US users, complementing the existing Stripe integration (ST01-ST06) which serves US users.
+The payment provider is automatically selected based on the user's active Paraglide locale - users with locale `en` use Stripe, while all other locales use LemonSqueezy.

 ## Requirements

 ### Service Details